Michael A. Monsoor: Medal of Honor citation

-Bronze Star citation
+For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty as automatic weapons gunner for Naval Special Warfare Task Group Arabian Peninsula, in support of Operation Iraqi Freedom on September 29, 2006.
+As a member of a combined SEAL and Iraqi Army Sniper Overwatch Element, tasked with providing early warning and stand-off protection from a rooftop in an insurgent held sector of Ar Ramadi, Iraq, Petty Officer Monsoor distinguished himself by his exceptional bravery in the face of grave danger.
+In the early morning, insurgents prepared to execute a coordinated attack by reconnoitering the area around the element’s position.
+Element snipers thwarted the enemy’s initial attempt by eliminating two insurgents.
+The enemy continued to assault the element, engaging them with a rocket-propelled grenade and small arms fire.
+As enemy activity increased, Petty Officer Monsoor took position with his machine gun between two teammates on an outcropping of the roof.
+While the SEALs vigilantly watched for enemy activity, an insurgent threw a hand grenade from an unseen location, which bounced off Petty Officer Monsoor’s chest and landed in front of him.
+Although only he could have escaped the blast, Petty Officer Monsoor chose instead to protect his teammates.
+Instantly and without regard for his own safety, he threw himself onto the grenade to absorb the force of the explosion with his body, saving the lives of his two teammates.
+By his undaunted courage, fighting spirit, and unwavering devotion to duty in the face of certain death, Petty Officer Monsoor gallantly gave his life for his country, thereby reflecting great credit upon himself and upholding the highest traditions of the United States Naval Service.

 Legacy

 In 2011, the United States Department of Veterans Affairs honored Monsoor by naming one of the first three named streets at Miramar National Cemetery after him.

 USS Michael Monsoor (DDG-1001)

 In October 2008, United States Secretary of the Navy Donald C. Winter announced that the second ship in the Zumwalt class of destroyers would be named USS Michael Monsoor (DDG-1001) in honor of Petty Officer Monsoor.

 Mountain Warfare Training Camp Michael Monsoor

 A SEAL training facility—located about 50 mi east of San Diego—was renamed Mountain Warfare Training Camp Michael Monsoor.

 U.S. Naval Sea Cadet Corps

 There is a U.S. Naval Sea Cadet Corps unit named the "Michael A. Monsoor Battalion" based in Camp Pendleton, California.
 The unit symbol is composed of Petty Officer Monsoor's Medal of Honor, SEAL Trident, and Master-at-Arms shield.
 Everyone in the unit knows Petty Officer Michael A. Monsoor's career history and shares it with all new cadets.